alissonthx/ApiCrud/README.md

     dotnet run
     ```

-5. Open Swagger UI in your browser to interact with the API:
+5. Check the port you got and open Swagger UI in your browser to interact with the API:

     ```
     http://localhost:5000/swagger